How to Garden With 5-Gallon Buckets

 • Eggplant.
 This is another one in that you can only put one plant per bucket.

-• Peppers.
-Whether it’s hot pepper or bell peppers, only plant 2 plants per bucket.
+• Pepper Plants.
+Whether it’s hot or bell peppers, only plant two plants per bucket.

 • Beans.
-The best kind of beans to plant in a bucket are Bush beans.
-You can plant 3 plants per bucket.
+Bush beans are the best kind of beans to plant in a bucket.
+You can plant three plants per bucket.

 • Onions.
-Not only are onions a good source of nutrition, but they can get expensive to buy all the time.
-You can plant 4 of them per bucket.
+Not only are onions a good source of nutrition, but they can also be expensive to buy.
+You can plant four of them per bucket.

 • Lettuce.
-We all need those leafy greens.
+We all need those leafy greens to stay healthy and provide fiber.
 You can plant 4 per bucket.

 • Carrots.
-Great for your eyes and perfect as snacks, you can plant 10 carrots per bucket.
+Great for your eyes and perfect as snacks, you can plant 10 carrot plants per bucket.

 • Radishes.
-I love radishes on a salad.
-Plant radishes 10 Per bucket.
+I love radishes in a salad—plant radishes 10 per bucket.

 • Herbs.
 You can plant many different kinds of herbs in your bucket.
 One herb plant will spread and fill the entire bucket.

-Read More of My Articles 7 Steps to Growing Your Own Survival Garden
+Read More of My Articles How to Use Diatomaceous Earth in Your Garden

 This is where I buy all of my garden seeds: SeedsNow.